spmcginnis/djs_lolbot/README.md

 - Command string validation
 - Handle Riot's inline XML and interpolations in the ability descriptions
 - Validate whois by refactoring with a names enum
+- Incorporate metaphone and/or levenshtein distance into the validation system.
+See also "edit distance"
+- Refactor names dictionary to be produced as a part of the update script.

 ## Desirable Features
 - Summoner info